Run an update on a Delta Live Tables pipeline

 1. Click Button Down next to the Refresh failed tables button and click Select tables for refresh.
 The Select tables for refresh dialog appears.

-2. To select the tables to refresh, click on each table.
+2. To select the tables to refresh, click each table.
 The selected tables are highlighted and labeled.
-To remove a table from the update, click on the table again.
+To remove a table from the update, click the table again.

 3. Click Refresh selection.